-There was a Young Person of Smyrna, whose Grandmother threatened to burn her; & But she seized on the Cat, and said, "Granny, burn that!
+There was a Young Person of Smyrna, whose Grandmother threatened to burn her; But she seized on the Cat, and said, "Granny, burn that!"

-You incongruous Old Woman of Smyrna!"
+"You incongruous Old Woman of Smyrna!"

-There was an Old Person of Chili, whose conduct was painfully silly; He sate on the stairs, eating apples and pears That imprudent Old Person of Chili,
+n Old Person of Chili, whose conduct was painful and silly; He sate on the stairs, eating apples and pears, That imprudent Old Person of Chili.
+There was an Old Person of Chili,